warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Bridging

 Bridging is a process allowing users to transfer assets between different blockchain networks.
 Warden has native bridging functionality built in conjunction with an industry leader.
 It'll be announced soon.
+See also: [Omnichain Interoperability](#omnichain-interoperability).

 (?)
-Can we add more?
+Can we be more specific?

 ---